SturmEnte/projektarbeit-ki/complex-ai/mika-test-01/README.md

 ## Credits

-I pretty much followed [this] (https://youtu.be/wQ8BIBpya2k?si=EwJzYuqHOucUpHpl) tutorial to create the AI model.
+I pretty much followed [this](https://youtu.be/wQ8BIBpya2k?si=EwJzYuqHOucUpHpl) tutorial to create the AI model.
-To implement the drawing functionallity, I took inspiration from [here] (https://youtu.be/czfvHUw4sks?si=Qh6vbxwswGVs3Fkn).
+To implement the drawing functionallity, I took inspiration from [here](https://youtu.be/czfvHUw4sks?si=Qh6vbxwswGVs3Fkn).